liaobrien/ecommerce-back-end/README.md

 ## Usage

-First initialize the schema.sql in a MySQL shell, then seed in the provided data with the following commands:
+First initialize the schema.sql in a MySQL shell, then seed in the provided data in the regular command line with the following commands:

 ```
 mysql> SOURCE db/schema.sql;